Kunal-Attri/ELO-Rating/README.md

 - In this scenario, player A had a much more dominant win than player C.
 - Thus, player A much have a better rating inrease than player C.

+### Method 0

+- In this, we are considering the effect of points scored by individual players on the change in rating.
+- We only consider the fact whether the player has won or lost or drawn the match.
+- This is same as original ELO Rating.

 ### Method 1

 - We replace $S_a$ with the fraction of points scored by player A divided by total score.